 ORGANISATIONAL STRUCTURE

-This page gives an overview of the organisational structure of Waterborne: the General Assembly, the Board, the Coordination group, the Gommunication group, the Implementation Review group, and the Industrial Research Advisory groups.
+This page gives an overview of the organisational structure of Waterborne: the General Assembly, the Board, the Secretariat, the Alignment Group, the Industrial Research Advisory groups and the Delegates Group.

 Overview